 Why you should choose a Croatia Yacht Charter

-Croatia has become a prime destination for both skippered yacht charter or bareboat boat rentals, and this has resulted in ample marinas to choose from during your sailing trip.
+Croatia has become a prime destination for both skippered yacht charter and bareboat boat rentals, and this has resulted in ample marinas to choose from during your sailing trip.
+Due to this fact, Croatia also offer you a huge variety of boats, making it easier to organize a perfect yacht charter which fits your needs.
+You can hire sailing and motor yachts, catamarans or even bigger boats with many cabins to accommodate a big crew.
 With an abundance of ACI Marinas to choose from in top destinations (ACI Marina Dubrovnik and ACI Marina Split are extremely popular), and many others found throughout the coast and the Dalmatian Islands, you will have no issue finding somewhere to berth your catamaran or monohull.
 Several islands offer tranquil and secluded mooring spots too, where you can relax and enjoy the exquisite scenery of Croatia during the day and enjoy a peaceful night’s sleep on board your boat in the comfortable cabins.

 Croatia’s immense historical profile is perhaps most notable through the iconic architecture of its most famous cities.
 Fans of the hit TV series Game of Thrones will recognise the streets of Dubrovnik which stood in for King’s Landing, meaning guests who charter a yacht in this city can walk in the footsteps of their favourite characters.
 In fact, the old town of Dubrovnik is a listed UNESCO World Heritage Centre, an ideal place to rent a luxury yacht or catamaran for lovers of history.